2022-2023 Pilot Project Research Training Awards

-Budgets will be allocated in the name of the junior faculty member or, for student awards, the faculty advisor, and are to be used exclusively for the described research.
-This support may be used for research expenses for which there are no other means of support.
-Examples include: supplies, domestic travel related to data collection or presentation, services such as data entry or laboratory analysis, and printing or photocopying.
-These funds may not be used for student tuition or stipend or for faculty salary.
+Budgets will be allocated in the name of the junior faculty member or faculty advisor (for student awards) and are to be used exclusively for the described research.
+This support may be used for research expenses for which there are no other means of support, including supplies, domestic travel related to data collection or presentation, services such as data entry or laboratory analysis, and printing or photocopying.
+These funds may not be used for student tuition or stipend or for faculty salary except with prior approval.
 Awardees will be required to provide brief progress reports every six months, a final written report within 30 days of the end of the budget period, and to present their findings at a multidisciplinary occupational health symposium in the Baltimore region.
 In addition, a designated investigator on any POE TWH Center pilot award will be required to virtually attend a science communications workshop sponsored by the Center.

-A committee representing Region III ERC and TPG programs will review the applications.
-Evaluation of projects will be based on relevance to worker health and safety (priorities identified in NIOSH’s National Occupational Research Agenda), merit of the research, need for support, and potential to enhance research training capacity.
-Inclusion of an aspect of interdisciplinary interaction and research topics that concern priorities identified in NIOSH’s National Occupational Research Agenda (NORA), will be considered strengths of applications.
-Note that, in conformance with Federal regulations, exclusion of portions of populations (e.g., based on gender or race) as potential research subjects must be specifically justified.
+A committee of professionals and academics working in the area of occupational health representing NIOSH region 3, will evaluate applications based on relevance to worker health and safety (priorities identified in NIOSH’s National Occupational Research Agenda), merit of the research, need for support, and potential to enhance research training capacity.
+Likelihood to lead to further research, inclusion of multiple stakeholders, as well as attention to diversity and outreach, will be considered strengths.
+As per federal regulations, any exclusion of portions of populations (e.g., based on gender or race) as potential research subjects must be specifically justified.

 - Investigator (include biographical sketch)

-- Budget (include a detailed itemization of costs for proposed project, with a full description and detailed justification of each item; for non-JHU applications, university F&A may be charged, but is limited to 8%).
-The total cost, excluding F&A, must not exceed $15,000 for ERC or $25,000 for POE awards.
+- Include an itemization of costs, with a full description and detailed justification of each item; for non-JHU applications, university facilities and administrative costs are limited to 8%.
+The total cost, excluding facilities and administrative charges, must not exceed $15,000 for ERC or $25,000 for POE awards.

-- List of current funding sources for this project and the investigator
+- List of current funding sources (if any) for this project and the investigator

-- Brief letter of support from faculty advisor (student applications)
+- Brief letter of support from faculty advisor (student applications only)

-- Description of student involvement/enhancement of research training capacity (faculty applications only)
+- Description of student involvement and enhancement of research training capacity (faculty applications only)